cosmos/sdk-tutorials/academy/ibc/ibc-tao-dev.md

 "Crossing Hellos" refers to a situation when both chains attempt the same handshake step at the same time.

 If both chains submit `OpenInit` then `OpenTry` at same time, there should be no error.
-In this case, both sides will need to confirm with an `OpenAck`, and then no `OpenConfirm` is required.
+In this case, both sides will need to confirm with an `OpenAck`, and then no `OpenConfirm` is required because both ConnectionEnds will be in state OPEN after the successful `OpenAck`.

 **An Imposter**